checkly/docs.checklyhq.com/site/content/docs/runtimes/_index.md

 ![runtimes](/docs/images/monitoring/account_runtimes@2x.png)

-Note that one runtime version, e.g. `2021.6` holds all dependencies for all check types.
+Noteo that one runtime version, e.g. `2021.6` holds all dependencies for all check types.
 There is no separate runtime for different types of checks.

 ## Overriding runtimes for specific checks

 Before updating your Checkly account to a new runtime, you can enable a newer runtime just for one check or check group.
-This is a very powerful way to make check if your checks are compatible with a new runtime.
+This is a very powerful way to make sure your checks are compatible with a new runtime.

-You can make use of this by providing a default value for a specific variable at the global or group level, but allow that variable to be overridden at the check level.

 You can: